Pull-ups are generally a hard exercise for individuals to perform. But to be honest, it is a great workout target for your upper body.

 Increase your resistance levels by doing heavy-resistance training.

-Grip strength is vital for doing pull-ups as you are required to lift your entire weight using your hands!
+Grip strength is vital for pulling-ups as you must lift your entire weight using your hands!

 If you haven’t worked out until now, haven’t tried playing any sport, or have to lead a sedentary lifestyle that doesn’t involve much activity, I am sure that you could suffer from poor grip strength.

 With such negligible strength, you cannot expect to do pull-ups.